 Sophos Endpoint Security and Control 9.5

-Sophos Device control now allows an administrator to manage the use of storage devices and network interfaces connected to all managed endpoints.
+Sophos Device control now allows an administrator to manage the use of storage devices, network interfaces and media devices connected to all managed endpoints.
 The following devices are supported:

 Note: External hard disks - Sophos device control will recognize these provided they report themselves as such to the operating system.
 This is brand dependent, some brands of external hard disk do not report their status to the operating system.
 In these cases, Sophos device control will not recognize them as external.